bluefroguk1/empire-dump/content/Wiki/World Design/Officers of the Law.md

 * attending to judicial matters referred to them by [[The Senate|the Senate]] or [[Synod]]; and
 * adjudicating civil cases .
 Magistrates additionally have the powers which are granted to a deputised member of the militia.
 The reality is that a large portion of the work entailed in running the justice system is carried out by citizens who are deputised into the imperial militia.
-When time permits most magistrates will be happy to answer specific legal queries relating to a citizen’s circumstances.
+When time permits most magistrates [[Will|will]] be happy to answer specific legal queries relating to a citizen’s circumstances.
 Civil servants (including magistrates) may be asked questions which relate to IC or OOC game functions.
-Civil servants are obliged to maintain strict confidentiality about such private discussions so that players may feel free to ask any questions without fear that they will be subject to legal [[Scrutiny|scrutiny]].
+Civil servants are obliged to maintain strict confidentiality about such private discussions so that players may feel free to ask any questions without fear that they [[Will|will]] be subject to legal [[Scrutiny|scrutiny]].
 ## The Imperial Militia
 [[Anvil]] militia can be recognised by their white sashes bearing the militia lantern motif.
 While some  militia in other regions have also adopted this, it is not yet standard throughout [[The Empire|the Empire]] (and may never be, given the objections of the [[Freeborn]]).
 It is a constitutional obligation for a citizen who has been deputised into the militia to carry out their responsibilities.
 In practice it would only be in exceptional circumstances that a magistrate would suborn a citizen into the militia involuntarily.
 A magistrate may deputise a citizen into the militia either temporarily or until such time as they relieve them of their duties.
 Citizens deputised into the militia are expected to follow the lawful orders of magistrates.